 Adding the Appalachian Settlement to Your Group Tour

-The log cabins and blacksmith shop are only staffed for group tours and special events.
-Tours of the Settlement can be added to both school trips and adult group tours for an additional fee of $2 per person.
-Visitors who want to walk to the Settlement should request an Appalachian Settlement Guide from the front desk receptionist.
+The log cabins and blacksmith shop are only staffed for group tours and special programs.
+Tours of the Settlement may be added to both school trips and adult group tours for an additional fee of $2 per person with a minimum of 20 people.
+Three weeks advance reservations are required.
+If you are visiting the museum and want to walk to the Settlement, please request an Appalachian Settlement Guide from the front desk receptionist.

 The video below is an example of the activities at the Appalachian Settlement when it is staffed: